Evizero/SupervisedLearning.jl/README.md

 # In this case the dataset will be in-memory.
 # Specifying the encoding is not necessary.
 # The model will select the encoding it needs automatically
+# Trees for example don't need an encoding at all.
 problemSet = dataSource(AM ~ DRat + WT, data)

 # Methods for splitting the abstract data sets